SHAREHOLDER ENGAGEMENT POLICY

 7. Coordination with the 'Policy regarding Communication and Contacts with Shareholders, Institutional Investors and Proxy Advisors'

-All activities carried out through the participation channels described above and, specifically, the content of the information provided to the shareholders within the framework of such activities, shall be properly coordinated with the content of the information provided and the communications made by the Company pursuant to the Policy regarding Communication and Contacts with Shareholders, Institutional Investors and Proxy Advisors.
+All activities carried out through the participation channels described above and, specifically, the content of the information provided to the shareholders within the framework thereof, shall be properly coordinated with the content of the information provided and the communications made by the Company pursuant to the Policy regarding Communication and Contacts with Shareholders, Institutional Investors and Proxy Advisors.

-The internal body of the Company responsible for this coordination shall be the Investor Relations and External Communication Division, which shall rely on the support of the Finance, Control and Resources Division or of the Office of the Secretary of the Board of Directors when such support is required by the circumstances.
+The internal body of the Company responsible for this coordination shall be the Investor Relations Division, (or such division as assumes the duties thereof at any time), which shall rely on the support of the Finance, Control and Corporate Development Division (or such division as assumes the duties thereof) or of the Office of the Secretary of the Board of Directors when such support is required by the circumstances.

-Additionally, the Investor Relations and External Communication Division shall periodically report to the chairman of the Board of Directors & CEO regarding the conduct of the activities carried out in implementation of the provisions of this Policy.
-The chairman of the Board of Directors & CEO shall in turn report thereon to the Board of Directors or to the Executive Committee at such intervals as he deems appropriate.
+Additionally, the Investor Relations Division (or such division as assumes the duties thereof at any time) shall periodically report to the chairman of the Board of Directors regarding the conduct of the activities carried out in implementation of the provisions of this Policy.
+The chairman of the Board of Directors shall in turn report thereon to the Board of Directors or to the Executive Committee at such intervals as he deems appropriate.

-The shares included in the list of attendees at the annual General Shareholders' Meeting shall have the right to receive the attendance bonus.
-The Board of Directors, or the persons authorised thereby, may decide to pay the bonus to shares not included in the list of attendees, based on the entry of the holders thereof into the room after the preparation of said list or for other reasons beyond the control of the Company and the shareholder.
+If the incentive consists of the payment of an attendance bonus, the shares included in the list of attendees at the General Shareholders’ Meeting shall be entitled to receive it, although the Board of Directors, or the persons authorised thereby, may decide to pay said bonus to shares not included in the list of attendees, based on the entry of the holders thereof into the room after the quorum for the formation thereof is met or for other reasons beyond the control of the Company and the shareholder.

-There may be an exception to the general principle of paying the attendance bonus, following a resolution of the Board of Directors, if advisable due to the financial situation of the Company or if there are objective exceptional circumstances causing the payment of such bonus not to be an effective incentive to encourage participation at the annual General Shareholders' Meeting.
-In this case, the decision not to pay the attendance bonus for a particular annual General Shareholders' Meeting shall be set forth in the announcement of the call to meeting thereof and the rationale for the decision shall be described during the meeting.
-Furthermore, the re-establishment of the attendance bonus may not be approved until the objective circumstances used as the basis for the suspension thereof cease to exist.
-In this case, the Board of Directors must explain the reasons motivating the decision on the payment thereof at the next General Shareholders' Meeting during which the attendance bonus is once again paid.
+There may be an exception to the general principle of paying a financial incentive for participation, following a resolution of the Board of Directors, if advisable due to the financial situation of the Company or if there are objective exceptional circumstances causing the payment of such bonus not to be an effective incentive to encourage participation at the General Shareholders’ Meeting.
+In this case, the decision not to pay the incentive for a particular General Shareholders’ Meeting shall be set forth in the announcement of the call to meeting thereof and the rationale for the decision shall be described during the meeting.
+Furthermore, the re-establishment of the incentive may not be approved until the objective circumstances used as the basis for the suspension thereof cease to exist.
+In this case, the Board of Directors must explain the reasons motivating the decision on the payment thereof at the next General Shareholders’ Meeting during which the incentive is once again paid.